Homeseptic’s guidance on the rules, regulations and planning laws for Septic Soakaways, Drainage Fields and Rainwater Soakaways.

 What are the regulations/ planning rules concerning Septic Soakaway or drainage field installation?

-The most important rules concerning drainage fields is the new 2020 legislation which comes into force soon.
+The most important rule concerning drainage fields is the new 2020 legislation that comes into force soon.
 Please see our guide.

 The sewage must: